Properties of Ultralight Bosons from Spins of Heavy Quasars via Superradiance: Implications for Scalar, Vector and Tensor Degrees of Freedoms

 These points are summarized in Figure \ref{figselfinteraction}.
 If the superradiance is not observed, then either there is no such particle with the corresponding mass ranges, or non-observation of the superradiance is prohibited by self(or external) interactions.
 The self-interactions preventing ULB to enter in superradiance requires smaller values of decay constant, hence non-existence of superradiance can introduce upper bounds on the decay constants for different particle masses.
 Since we have spinning heavy BHs, then the allowed decay-constant is indicated by the white regions below colored regions.
 Blue color is for the BHs whose spin is measured from the spectrum, and rainbow color region is produced by BHs whose spins are predicted via SMFP given in \eqref{eqsmfp} with error estimate and shown in Table \ref{tabestimated}.

-According to recent studies \cite{Baryakhtar:2020gao} the nonlinear interactions between different energy levels are more important in most of the parameter space instead of bosenova formation.
+According to recent studies \cite{Gruzinov:2016hcq,Baryakhtar:2020gao} the nonlinear interactions between different energy levels are more important in most of the parameter space instead of bosenova formation.
 The physical scale for decay constant that saturates spin-down is found to be similar order.
 Although the decay constant values are inferred similar order, the physical processes are different.
-The effect of the nonlinear interactions and bounds on self-interactions can be incorporated for a more complete picture, which we leave for future studies.
+The resulting torque on the black hole is found as \cite{Gruzinov:2016hcq,Baryakhtar:2020gao}